GravityKit/GravityView/readme.txt

 == Changelog ==

+= 1.16.3 =

+* Fixed: Date range search not working
+* Fixed: Display fields with calculation enabled on the Edit Entry view

 = 1.16.2.2 on February 17 =

 * This fixes Edit Entry issues introduced by 1.16.2.1.
 If you are running 1.16.2.1, please update.
 Sorry for the inconvenience!